emojiproposals/emojiproposals.github.io/README.md

 rvm gemset use emojiproposals
 ```

-Install some stuff needed by `nokogiri`, because I've found that it will never install otherwise.
+Install some stuff needed by `nokogiri`, because I've found that it will never install otherwise:

 ```bash
 sudo apt-get install libxslt-dev libxml2-dev